Study Creative Writing and Publishing and learn to shape stories, information and ideas for print and digital.

 Year one

 The course is carefully designed to enable you to explore and experiment with your writing and understand the foundations of writing craft.
 In the Writer’s Workshop modules you’ll be introduced to an array of different writing forms and genres and you’ll be experimenting with them each week.
 You’ll have your first experience of the BSU writing workshop where you’ll learn how to work with other writers, giving and receiving feedback.
-You’ll have additional modules in poetry, fiction and script writing alongside a module where you’ll learn about the publishing industry and editing.
 You’ll also attend lectures from visiting writers and members of staff who will talk to you about their writing lives and experiences in the industry.

 Year two

 In the second year of the course, you have access to a range of modules that will enable you to specialise in a particular form or genre of writing.
 You’ll take a mixture of core and optional modules from a list that includes, for example, genre fiction, life writing, short stories, form and listening in poetry, and writing for screen.
 You will also take the project module, Professional Portfolio.
-This is an opportunity for you to develop your own creative project, designed to help you develop the skills you need as a professional writer.
-You will be assigned a member of staff to be your project supervisor.
-They will help guide and advise you as you develop your idea.
-If a collaborative project suits you, you can take a Publishing module where you work with a small team of fellow students to create your own independent magazine.
+This is an opportunity for you to develop your own creative project, designed to help you develop the skills you need as a professional writer, supported by a member of staff.

 Year three

 The final year of the programme is designed to consolidate your writing practice and support your progression into a writing-related career.
 You will take a dissertation-equivalent module in at least one of fiction, poetry, nonfiction, scriptwriting or writing for young people.
-These modules run through the year.
 Alongside that you have a choice of career-focused modules which include Live Literature and Professional Practice which offer you the opportunity to develop your own industry-facing creative projects.
-We also offer an extended project module, Creative Enterprise, over two semesters.
-This module helps you focus on developing a creative project into a commercial opportunity.

-Assessment is based on 100% coursework (no exams).
-Most modules will require you to submit a portfolio of creative writing along with a reflective or contextual essay in which you describe what you have learned in class, what you have learned from the set texts and working on your own writing.
+Assessment is based on 100% coursework, including portfolios, essays, feature articles, reflective commentaries and reports.
+Some modules will require you to submit a portfolio of creative writing along with a reflective or contextual essay in which you describe what you have learned in class, what you have learned from the set texts and working on your own writing.
+In some modules you’ll share your work through short, informal presentations.

-Creative Writing at Bath Spa University is taught through a mixture of workshops, lectures, presentations and tutorials.
+You’ll be taught through creative workshops, skills labs, seminars and lectures.
 Workshops offer you the opportunity to read and discuss each other's work in a supportive, informal and informative atmosphere.
 Lectures are used to introduce techniques and themes in detail.
 Tutorials provide you with the opportunity to discuss your work with your tutor on a one-to-one basis.

 Opportunities